This function has a dynamic symbol that changes appearance when the function is active.

 Speed information from road signs

-The automatic speed limiter uses speed information from the Road Sign Information (RSIRoad Sign Information) function to automatically adapt the car's maximum speed.
+The automatic speed limiter uses speed information from the Road Sign Information function to automatically adapt the maximum speed of the car.

 Road sign information bases its information on the speed limit road signs that the car passes, plus map data.
 Physical signs passed have top priority, which may be necessary in the case of roadworks, for example.